coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/ns-cloner-site-copier/readme.txt

 = Why do I get a white screen after cloning a site? = Usually this means that the clone operation did not complete successfully.
 The most common cause for this is a script timeout.
 By default, PHP script execution for a single script is set to 30 seconds.
 This might not be enough time for larger sites with numerous posts, pages, and users to complete cloning - especially since the Cloner runs advanced search and replace operations against every table cloned to the new site to make sure that it reflects the new site url and title throughout all its data.
 Try increasing the max_execution_time in php.ini or wherever your host supports updating PHP configuration settings.
 You can <a title="Cloning White Screen Issue" href="http://support.neversettle.it/knowledgebase/articles/379601-white-screen-or-404-and-blank-site-after-cloning" target="_blank">read more detailed troubleshooting tips for this issue</a> on our support site.

+= Are there other troubleshooting guides? =
+[See these articles](http://support.neversettle.it/knowledgebase/topics/56303-ns-cloner-troubleshooting) for additional help on cloning issues.

 == Screenshots ==

 1. All new dynamic, responsive, add-on aware UI
 2. All new Add-on manager

 == Changelog ==

+= 3.0.5.4 =
+* Fixed issue with latest version of WP where a test validation site name containing only numbers is no longer valid

+= 3.0.5.3 =
+* Small formatting fix to sidebar
+* Fixed php Notice: Undefined variable: query when WP_DEBUG is true under certain conditions
+* Updated README

 = 3.0.5.2 =
 * Fixed mysql errors for unquoted numeric strings and empty values